JvanKatwijk/qt-dab/structure.md

 Based on the instructions from the GUI controller,  it instantiates backend classes for the selected services, and it selects segments from the CIF vector and passes them on to backend drivers.

-  * The class "Backend" is the generic backend controller, it implements the conversion from a segment of softbits that is passed on from the mscHandler, to output using the other classes in the directory;
+  * The class "Backend" is the generic backend controller, it implements the conversion from a segment of softbits that is passed on from the mscHandler, to output using the functionality the other classes in the directory;

   * The class "backend-deconvolver" does the deconvolution, after the deinterleaving was done.
 The deconvolution transforms the "soft bits" into hard bits.

-  * The class "backendDriver" is the class that allocates and instantiates - based on the kind of service selected, a "processor" for further processing the data.
+  * The class "backendDriver" is the class that allocates and instantiates - based on the kind of service selected - a "processor" for further processing the data.

-The subdirectory "audio" contains sources for two classes
+The subdirectory "audio" contains sources for two classes rach implementing such an "audio" processor

  * a class mp2Processor, for handling the original DAB data, in MP2 format;